joshuakery/my-portfolio-site/src/posts/vision_lab.md

 #CONTEXT

+##Blending in with Computer Vision Demos

-##This performance was intended to blend in with existing machine vision demos on the Carnegie Mellon campus, notably feelingspector on display in Newell-Simon Hall.
+This performance was intended to blend in with existing computer vision demos on the Carnegie Mellon campus, notably feelingspector on display in Newell-Simon Hall.

 To that end, I chose the existing AB Tech display in CMU University Center to show this work.
 These demonstrations are, for CMU students, so commonplace that they hardly attract notice.